Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 ### 3.6 Collection of Personal Details by Committees

-#### 3.6.1 Aquisition, Storage and Publication of Name and Picture of People who Write for Association Publications
+#### 3.6.1 Acquisition, Storage and Publication of Name and Picture of People who Write for Association Publications
 *Legal Ground a, explicit permission of authors of association publications*
 The name and picture of people who write for the various association publications are registered and, in some cases, published.
 Inter-*Actief* does this to both acknowledge the authors of the written pieces publicly, as well as to create a nice graphic layout.